top of page

 WHERE ARE YOU LOCATED?

-Lessons will be held in Glen Mills at 89 Gradyville Road, Glen Mills, PA 19342 and at the Jersey Shore from July-end of August.
+Lessons will be held in Glen Mills at 89 Gradyville Road, Glen Mills, PA 19342 in the Fall, Spring and Winter months and outdoors in Garnet Valley in July & August.

 HOW MANY DAYS PER WEEK/HOW MANY WEEKS ARE LESSONS?